The Path Beyond #Neoliberalism

 4. Commodification of Identity: Postmodernism’s focus on individual identity and difference has been co-opted by neoliberal capitalism to commodify identity and diversity.
 In this neoliberal/postmodern paradigm, diversity and inclusivity are reduced to marketable commodities, used to sell products and services rather than challenge systemic inequalities.
 In projects like #OGB and #makinghistory, this commodification of identity can undermine efforts to address structural oppression and promote genuine social justice, as diversity and inclusivity become mere branding (lifestyle) exercises rather than catalysts for systemic change.

 Overall, the negative aspects of postmodernism, exacerbated by its alignment with neoliberal ideology, have contributed to societal disintegration, truth decay, erosion of trust, and the commodification of identity.
 In the context of projects like #OMN, #OGB, #indymediaback, and #makinghistory, these dynamics hinder efforts to foster genuine collaboration, construct meaningful historical narratives, and promote social justice.
-Recognizing and addressing these negative influences is crucial for building more equitable, inclusive, and sustainable societies.
+Recognizing and addressing these negative influences is crucial for building a working #openweb

-We need to bridge the balance between these stresses.
+We need to bridge the balance between these stresses, “don’t be a prat” is a start to this.

 Digital waste – shouting into the void